-Q: If the wolf has been delisted from the Endangered Species List, does that mean the population is recovered and ready for a sport hunting season?
+Q: If the wolf has been delisted from the Endangered Species List, does that mean the population is recovered and ready for a hunting and trapping season?

 A: No – after being driven to the brink of extinction, the gray wolf in Michigan has been under full legal protection for nearly 50 years, and on the federal Endangered Species List for nearly 40 years.
 Although wolf populations have been slowly recovering in the last four decades, there are still fewer than 700 wolves in the entire state, and wolves currently only occupy 5% of their historic range.
 Opening a hunting season on wolves so soon is premature and could be disastrous to their fragile population.